Medium’s metric that matters: Total Time Reading

 Update (April 2015)

-I left Medium in late 2014 and started my own company where I’m continuing to work on user engagement and measurement.
+I left Medium in late 2014 and I’m working on my own company where we’re building a new way to discover content.